usegalaxy-eu/website/index-assembly.md

 # VGP assembly training

-We are working on a training with the objetive of explaining how to execute the VGP genome assembly pipeline in Galaxy.
+We are working on a training with the objective of explaining how to execute the VGP genome assembly pipeline in Galaxy.
 You can find a draft in the [__Galaxy Training Network (GTN)__](https://training.galaxyproject.org/training-material//topics/assembly/tutorials/vgp_genome_assembly/tutorial.html){:target="_blank"}.

 <div align="center">
 <a href="https://training.galaxyproject.org/training-material//topics/assembly/tutorials/vgp_genome_assembly/tutorial.html" target="_blank"><button type="button" class="btn btn-primary btn-lg">VGP Training</button></a>&nbsp;&nbsp;&nbsp;